schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Your strength increases by 1, to a maximum of 20.
 - Your speed increases by 10
 - On the first turn of combat, if you successfully overrun a creature as a bonus action, you may take another bonus action.
-Any creature that has been overrun in the first turn of combat by you that is less than your current size, the creature must make a strength (Athletics) or dexterity (Acrobatics) check against your overrun check or be shoved.
+Any creature that has been overrun in the first turn of combat by you that is less than your current size, the creature must make a dexterity (Acrobatics) check against your overrun check or be knocked prone.

 ---